johnnyb1694/headline-analytics-pipeline/README.md

 > **Project Status:** In Progress

-A data science project dedicated to the extraction &amp; analysis of headline data from famous publications such as the [New York Times](https://developer.nytimes.com/)
+A data pipeline project dedicated to the extraction &amp; analysis of headline data from famous publications such as the [New York Times](https://developer.nytimes.com/)

 ## Background 🌆